-Please note that completing the sequence of courses below does not automatically qualify a student for entrance into a four-year college program.
+Please note that completing the sequence of courses below does not automatically qualify a student for entrance in a four-year college program.
 There may be other required courses.
-See your Windward CC counselor, or check the four-year institution's applicable program requirements or current catalog.
+See your Windward CC counselor or check the four-year institution's applicable program requirements or its current catalog.

 Item # Title Credits

-ACC 201/202 or ACC 200/210 6
+ACC 201 Introduction to Financial Accounting 3

+ACC 202 Introduction to Managerial Accounting 3

-ECON 130 Principles of Microeconomics 3
+ECON 130 Principles of Microeconomics) 3

-ECON 131 Principles of Macroeconomics 3
+ECON 131 Principles of MACRoeconomics) 3

 ENG 100 Composition I 3

 ENG 209 Business Writing 3

 ICS 101 Digital Tools for the Information World 3

 SP 151 or SP 251 3